Dixper/cpp-interview-question/README.md

 ## What can I change in the repository?

 You can change everything you desire as long as the tests pass.
-Just take notice that the questions interfaces with the test via the exported functions, so it's a good idea to avoid modifying these interfaces.
+Just take notice that the questions interfaces with the tests via the exported functions, so it's a good idea to avoid modifying these interfaces.
 (Also less code is better, so try to keep your changes small)

 ## How will my submission be evaluated?